hnakamur/pdns-server-deb/docs/markdown/authoritative/settings.md

 This feature is intended to facilitate ip-failover setups, but it may also mask configuration issues and for this reason it is disabled by default.

+## `lua-axfr-script`

+* String
+* Default: empty
+* Available since: 4.0.4

+Script to be used to edit incoming AXFRs, see [Modifying a slave zone using a script](modes-of-operation.md#modifying-a-slave-zone-using-a-script).

 ## `local-address-nonexist-fail`
 * Boolean
 * Default: no